-The Physical Education Teacher Education program prepares you to be a physical education teacher in K-12 schools.
-The courses will provide you with knowledge about exercise, physical activity, and instruction.
-You’ll also get clinical experience working with children.
+Our program prepares you to be a physical education teacher in K-12 schools.
+You will learn about exercise, physical activity, and instruction, and get clinical experience working with children.
 If you are passionate about helping children achieve an active lifestyle that will continue into adulthood, this program is for you.
 We offer undergraduate, master’s, and doctoral degrees.
 Contact us for more information.

 The physical education pedagogy group conducts research in local schools, as well as around the world.
 At the master’s level, you will learn how to collect and analyze data about teaching and learning.
 Then, put these skills into practice in your own instructional settings.
 You can also continue to study at the doctoral level.